gdi-de/apworkshop2026_ldtutorial/Trinkwasserbrunnen.md

 > A rule of thumb:
 > - The more commonplace the use case seems to be, the more likely it is that a vocabulary has already been defined.
 > - Example I: "I want to represent geometries in RDF" - This does not seem uncommon... a vocabulary likely exists
-> - Example II: "I have my own classification of objects that I did never share with the world" - Very unlikely that a vocabulary exists unless you defined and published it yourself
+> - Example II: "I have my own classification of objects that I have never shared with the world" - Very unlikely that a vocabulary exists unless you defined and published it yourself

-To find vocabularies some homepages provides search capabilities:
+To find vocabularies, some homepages provide search capabilities:
 - [BARTOC](https://bartoc.org/)
 - [LOV: Linked Open Voacbularies](https://lov.linkeddata.es/dataset/lov/about)
 - Several W3C speccifications like [RDF](https://www.w3.org/TR/1999/REC-rdf-syntax-19990222/), [RDFS](https://www.w3.org/TR/rdf-schema/), [OWL](https://www.w3.org/TR/owl2-overview/), [SHACL](https://www.w3.org/TR/shacl/), Profiles